 While I am a sucker for caramel popcorn just the way it is, here are some add-ins you can do to spice it up.

-- chocolate – mix in some chocolate chips for a chocolate and caramel combo, or better yet, drizzle some melted chocolate overtop!
+- chocolate – mix in some chocolate chips for a chocolate and caramel combo, or better yet, drizzle some melted chocolate overtop once the caramel corn has cooled.

-- nuts – add in some healthy fats with some almonds and cashews.
+- nuts – add in some healthy fats with some almonds, pecans, or cashews.
 You can even toss them in the caramel sauce to get them a little coated.

 - pretzels – break up some pretzel pieces for a sweet and salty mix.